Home Best Places in the Fraser Valley Cultus Lake & Cultus Lake Provincial Park

 Cultus Lake at Christmas

 As it is a summer resort town, Cultus Lake is fairly quiet in the winter.
-It’s pretty at night though around Christmas time.
+It’s pretty at night, though, around Christmas time.

-In the month of December the park at Main Beach gets decorated with Christmas lights.
+During December the park at Main Beach gets decorated with Christmas lights.
 All the trees there get lights wrapped around their trunks.
 The result at night is beautiful!

-Tips
+Tips & Advice

 TIP #1: Being that Cultus Lake is one of the most popular provincial parks in the Lower Mainland, reservations for campsites are recommended in the summer and, unless you arrive days in advance, they are essential on long weekends (and sometimes as much as two or three months in advance).
 Click Cultus Lake Reservations for details.